Extend the life of your home and contents

 - In both your kitchen and bathroom, look for damp spots below pipes as an indication there may be a leak.
 A gradual leak can cause wooden joists to rot.

-- Worn washers can cause dripping taps and enable the slow release of water over many weeks, which can be especially costly if you have a water metre.
+- Worn washers can cause dripping taps and enable the slow release of water over many weeks, which can be especially costly if you have a water meter.
 Washers are reasonably easy to replace and will avoid costly bills.

 - Check pipework for fixed appliances such as washing machines and radiators for signs of bulging or cracking.

 - In the event of a water leak, it’s essential to turn your water off as quickly as possible.
 Knowing where your stop valve is located will save vital time and help to prevent further damage.

 - Areas of carpet which are used more frequently will wear thinner.
 Moving furniture around can help avoid thin patches and help carpets to wear more evenly.